 Since 1972, People & Stories / Gente y Cuentos has believed enduring literature belongs to us all, including those who have had limited opportunity to read independently.
-We offer literature reading and discussion programs in English or Spanish that invite participants to read, challenge, and question literary short stories through vibrant discussion.
-Our programs reach individuals in diverse settings including residential treatment facilities, prisons, homeless shelters, adult education programs, libraries, and senior centers.
+We offer literature reading and discussion programs in English or Spanish that invite participants to read, interpret, and question literary short stories through vibrant discussion.
+Our programs reach individuals in diverse settings, including residential treatment facilities, prisons, homeless shelters, adult education programs, libraries, and senior centers.

 People & Stories / Gente y Cuentos is funded in part by: